Data Structures¶

 -

-¶ Position of first character in expression, in original source.
+position¶ Position of first character in expression, in original source.

 Note this position is NOT updated as the parsed tree is modified.